domsson/twircclient/README.md

 - Copy the resulting `.so` and `.h` files from the `lib` dir of libtwirc to the `inc` dir of twircclient (you can use twircclient's `./fetch` for this, if both repositories reside within the same parent directory)
 - Run `./build`
 - Run `export LD_LIBRARY_PATH=$(pwd)/inc:$LD_LIBRARY_PATH` so that your machine knows where to find the library files (alternatively, place the library files into the appropriate directories for your system)
-- Create a `token` file and place your Twitch oauth-token in it
+- Create a `token` file within twircclient's directory and place your Twitch oauth-token in it
-- Open `src/client.c` and change `"kaulmate"` (line 11 or somesuch) to your (or your bot's) Twitch username (the one that goes with the oauth token you are u sing)
+- Open `src/client.c` and change `"kaulmate"` (line 11 or somesuch) to your (or your bot's) Twitch username (the one that goes with the oauth token you are using)
 - Run `./bin/client`
 - Profit